Moros1138/MorOS/DevLog.md

+# September 30, 2021 (Thursday) - Still Day 1
+While making my "clear the screen and hello" kernel, I began to tweak the makefile to allow me to build the kernel into a bootable ISO image to make it easier for others to build it and see it for themselves.
+However, I ran into a little issue with grub-mkrescue, first I forgot to install xorriso.
+Totally my fault, the guide says it at least twice and I somehow managed to gloss over it.
+But grub-mkrescue kept giving me an error about `mformat`, which I had never heard of.
+Thanks to a google search and some helpful answers on the stack that overflows, I discovered that I needed to install the package `mtools` for grub-mkrescue to work.
+Who knew?
+Installing things makes things work!

+Anyway..
+NEXT!

 # September 30, 2021 (Thursday) - Day 1
 After doing a short practice to understand a few of the basic principles, I decided to take some friendly advice and log my progress.
 So I have decided to start over from the beginning and document my progress.
 I will not be discussing in great detail what I learned or why I chose a particular methodology.
 Instead I will allow the code changes to speak about what progress has been made and when I feel there's something interesting I should add, I'll make an entry into this log.